Have you been concerned about high blood pressure (hypertension)? Or are you worried about an older relative having a stroke or heart attacks?

 These are excellent questions to ask, so I’d like to help you answer them.

 Now, I can’t provide exact answers on the Internet.
-But what I can do is provide a sensible process that will help you successfully address these questions.
+But what I can do is provide a sensible process that will help you successfully address these questions about lowering blood pressure.

 In this article, I’ll share with you the process that I use to: